akomakom/jenkins-scripts/pipeline-timeout-prekill/README.md

 * pipeline-timeout-prekill.sh : Does not seem to work in Jenkins
 * pipeline-timeout-prekill.groovy : Does not seem to work in Jenkins

-When I say "work in Jenkins", I mean that running this from within a "timeout" step causes the trap to either not run or run too late
+When I say "work in Jenkins", I mean that running this from within a "timeout" step causes the trap to either not run or run too late.
+They all do, however, work when not using the timeout() {} step.
+One alternative is to use the linux "timeout" command instead to run these scripts.